viktorsheep/ekballo-zume-public-heatmaps/README.md

 # Zúme - Public Heatmap

-This plugin adds public & private saturation heat maps that map the live activity of the Network Dashboard, Practitioners, Trainings, and new Churches.
-It also adds reporting portal to every contact so that they can self report on their practitioner status and new churches started.
+Add public & private saturation heat maps for Activity, Practitioners, Trainings, and new Churches, as well as add a reporting portal to every contact so that they can self report on status and church planting progress.

 ## Purpose

-Create public maps for key movement targets and offer magic link reporting tool.
+Expand Disciple Tools' ability to communicate progress and collect progress from key contacts.

 ## Usage